KARISHRAM/KARISHRAM/README.md

 - 👋 Hi, I’m @KARISHRAM
-- 👀 I’m interested in Cloud Computing and Data Analytics
+- 👀 I’m interested in Cloud Computing,Data Analytics and Webapp Development
-- 🌱 I’m currently studying  BTech in Computer Science
+- 🌱 I have completed BTech in Computer Science
 - 📫 How to reach me karishram111@gmail.com

 <!---